Dyan Marie

 Spacing Wired, January 17, 2007

-The Vive People “I’ll take Dyan Marie’s humble yet poignantly powerful graffiti mattress!
+The Vine People “I’ll take Dyan Marie’s humble yet poignantly powerful graffiti mattress!
 (Bet Tracy Emin wishes she had done it first.)” - Leah Sandals

 Woman And Environment Magazine, Fall/Winter, 2006